goyalarchit/elm-dagre/README.md

 ## Design Goals

 1. Implement pure elm based graph layout algorithm with all configurations options that are offered by the popular javascript equivalents.
+2. The dagre tries to achieve the following aesthetic principles as described in [A Technique for Drawing Directed Graphs](http://www.graphviz.org/documentation/TSE93.pdf)
+   1. Expose hierarchical structure in the graph.
+In particular, **aim edges in the same general direction if possible**.
+This aids finding directed paths and highlights source and sink nodes.
+   2. Avoid visual anomalies that do not convey information about the underlying graph.
+For example, **avoid edge crossings and sharp bends**.
+   3. Keep edges short.
+This makes it easier to find related nodes and contributes to A2.
+   4. Favor symmetry and balance.
+This aesthetic has a secondary role in a few places in our algorithm.
-2. A minimalistic rendering/drawing api for drawing graphs.
+3. A minimalistic rendering/drawing api for drawing graphs.
 The api supports
    1. Adding Onclick Events
    2. Customising the aesthetics of nodes and edges.